 - Complete the steps listed under Application Requirements.

-- Have official transcripts from all previous coursework sent directly to the Enrollment Office (Registrar’s Office for enrolled students).
-Course descriptions, course syllabus or a catalog may be required.
+- Have official transcripts from all previous institutions sent directly to the Registrar’s Office.

-A copy of the evaluation will be provided to the student via email within 10 business days of official transcript receipt by the Registrar’s Office.
-The College accepts a maximum of 30 credits from another accredited institution to qualify for an associate’s degree and a maximum of 15 credits to qualify for an academic certificate.
-Only courses completed with a grade of “C” or higher will be considered for transfer credit.
-(Physical Therapist Assistant and Radiologic Technology courses will be evaluated on a case-by-case basis and will require a grade of “B-” or higher.
-Veterinary Nursing courses will also be evaluated on a case-by-case basis and will require a grade of “C+” or higher.)
+- Physical Therapist Assistant (PTA) and Radiologic Technology (RAD) courses will be evaluated on a case-by-case basis and will require a grade of “B-” or higher.
+Veterinary Nursing (VET) courses will also be evaluated on a case-by-case basis and will require a grade of “C+” or higher.
 Credit requested under PLA format may require an equivalent grade of “B” or higher.

-Transfer credit will appear on the student’s transcript but only credits from Johnson College will be used in computing the student’s Grade Point Average (GPA) and eligibility for academic honors.
+Transfer credit will appear on the student’s transcript, but only credits from Johnson College will be used in computing the student’s Grade Point Average (GPA) and eligibility for academic honors.
 It is the responsibility of the student to ensure that all courses have been evaluated prior to registration to avoid duplication of courses.
-In order for students to have transcripts reviewed for their first semester of attendance, official transcripts must be received by the Registrar no later than August 1st (for fall semester) or December 1st (for spring semester).
+In order for students to have transcripts reviewed for their first term of attendance, official transcripts must be received by the Registrar no later than August 1 (for the fall term) or December 1 (for the spring term).

 Coursework completed within the past five years will be evaluated according to current standards.
 Coursework completed more than five years ago will be evaluated on a course-by-course basis.
-Incoming students only have ONE (1) semester to have transcripts reviewed.
-After their first semester, transcripts will not be accepted for review.
+Incoming students only have ONE (1) term to have transcripts reviewed.
+After their first term, transcripts will not be accepted for review.

 Registration